International Baseball Postage Stamps

 1949 Nicaragua – 10th World Series of Amateur Baseball

-Issued on July 15, 1949, these stamps honor the 10th World Series of Amateur Baseball held in Managua, Nicaragua from November 20 through December 12, 1948.
-The usually-powerful Cubans did not field a squad, as many top Cuban amateurs had been signed by MLB teams that had previously refused to sign the darker-skinned athletes.
+Issued on July 15, 1949, these stamps honor the 10th World Series of Amateur Baseball, held in Managua, Nicaragua, from November 20 through December 12, 1948.
+The usually powerful Cubans did not field a squad, as many top Cuban amateurs had been signed by MLB teams that had previously refused to sign darker-skinned athletes.

 The Dominican Republic won its only Amateur World Series title, going 8-1.
-Ramon del Monte goes 4-0 with a 0.34 ERA and takes home MVP honors.
-Manuel Caceres tied for the best average (.522) and most hits (12) while B. Arias tied for the most triples (2).
+Ramon del Monte went 4-0 with a 0.34 ERA and took home MVP honors.
+Manuel Caceres tied for the best average (.522) and most hits (12), while B. Arias tied for the most triples (2).
 Elias Farias led with 9 runs.

-Included in the 26-stamp series are 12 sports, including baseball, basketball, boxing, cycling, diving, football, pole vault, sailing, softball, swimming, table tennis and tennis.
+Included in the 26-stamp series are 12 sports, including baseball, basketball, boxing, cycling, swimming, football, pole vault, sailing, softball, swimming, table tennis, and tennis.
 Additionally, scouting was featured, plus two stadiums: Modern National Stadium and the new National Stadium in Managua.
-An additional 27th sheet was issued showcasing National Stadium while under construction.
+An additional 27th sheet was issued, showcasing National Stadium while under construction.

-Most sports were issued in multiple denominations, including baseball, which came in 15¢ and 30¢ stamps, and softball which came in 1¢ and 5 cardobas stamps, with an issuance of 40,000 each.
+Most sports were issued in multiple denominations, including baseball, which came in 15¢ and 30¢ stamps, and softball, which came in 1¢ and 5 cordobas stamps, with an issuance of 40,000 each.
 Only 2,500 of each souvenir sheet was issued.
+See the complete 1949 Nicaragua collection.

 All 26 stamps in the edition mention “X Serie De Base-Ball Amateur, 1948,” translated to “Amateur Baseball World Series,” somewhere on the stamp.
 Thus, even the non-baseball sports are considered baseball stamps.
 Of the edition, 13 of the values were issued as a rectangle, and 13 were issued in small squares.